-There are many reasons why someone may consider declawing a cat.
-While it may sound like a simple solution to several feline behavior problems, declawing can actually lead to more issues for your cat.
-Declawing a cat can also lead to medical complications that require ongoing care.
+There are many reasons why people may consider declawing a cat.
+While it may sound like a simple solution to several feline behavior problems, declawing can actually lead to more issues for your cat, including some medical complications.

 In the surgery to declaw a cat, the last bone of each toe is removed using a scalpel blade, a special brand of nail cutter, or a surgical laser.
 A tourniquet is typically used to prevent excessive bleeding, and bandages are applied to the legs before the cat wakes up from anesthesia.
 Veterinarians who perform declaw procedures have many ways to control a cat's pain when they have this surgery, but even with modern medicines, a cat that is declawed will still have some degree of pain.

 Complications From Declawing

 While anesthesia and surgery are very safe nowadays, there is always the potential for complications.
 Most cats that are declawed will stay in the hospital for the first one or two nights and your veterinarian will monitor for any problems.